plone/training/mastering-plone-5/views_2.rst

 .. note::

-    Changes in Python files are picked up by restarting Plone or using the addon ``plone.reload``: http://localhost:8080/@@reload
+    Changes in Python files are picked up by restarting Plone or using the add-on ``plone.reload``: http://localhost:8080/@@reload

 Reusing Browser Views